How many metres of decorative mouldings do I need?

 480 cm

-Based on the design, we divide the 4.80-meter wall into separate sections.
-We leave 30 cm of space at the sides and 15 cm between the frames to keep the whole structure airy and symmetrical.
+Based on the design, we divide the 4.80 metre wall into separate sections.
+We keep 30 cm of space at the sides and 15 cm between the frames so the whole thing feels airy and symmetrical.

-The total therefore comes to exactly 480 cm, or the full width of the wall.
-This arrangement forms the basis of your final calculation.
+The total comes to exactly 480 cm, the full width of the wall.
+This layout forms the basis of your final calculation.

 Step 4: the height of the frames

-Now that we have determined the width division, let's look at the height of the frames.
+Now we've decided on the width layout, we'll look at the height of the frames.

-A common rule of thumb is to maintain 65 to 75% of the wall height .
-This allows for sufficient space above and below, creating a sense of calm in the overall look.
+A common rule of thumb is to use 65 to 75% of the wall height.
+That way you keep enough space above and below, which keeps the overall picture calm.

-This gives a frame height of 190 cm, with 30 cm of space above and below (for the skirting board and ceiling).
+That gives a frame height of 190 cm, with 30 cm of space above and below (for skirting board and ceiling).

-Now it's time to calculate how many meters of Flex frames are needed in total.
+Now it's time to calculate how many metres of Flex Mouldings you need in total.

-Based on our three-frame design, we'll calculate below exactly how many meters of molding you need.
-The width and height measurements for each frame result in the following total calculation:
+Based on our three-frame design, here's exactly how many metres of moulding you'll need.
+The width and height measurements per frame lead to the following total calculation:

 Width (cm)